Sohitri216/VideoPlayer/README.md

 # NotePad

-Frontend web app using Angular JS for users to perform CRUD operation on task management.
+Frontend web app using Angular JS for users to play any youtube video by inserting the video URL.
 ### instruction

 Requires [Node.js](https://nodejs.org/) v4+ to run.